Tallinn in 1 Day

 Great Guild Hall

 The Great Guild Hall is another building dating from the 15th Century.
 The hall once served as the meeting place for the city’s influential merchants and artisans.
-Today, it houses the Estonian History Museum, where visitors can delve into Estonia’s past through engaging exhibitions.
+Today, it houses the Estonian History Museum, where visitors can delve into Estonia’s past.

 Great Guild Hall